On the quasi-isometric classification of locally compact groups: Preliminaries

 \subsection{Types of hyperbolic groups}

-Gromov \cite{Gro87} splits isometric group actions on hyperbolic spaces into 5 types: bounded, horocyclic, lineal, focal, and general type, see \cite[\S 3]{CCMT}, from which we borrow the terminology.
-When specifying this to a the action of a CGLC-group $G$ on itself (or any continuous proper cocompact isometric action of $G$) we get the four types, the first 2 of which are called elementary and the last 2 are called non-elementary: \begin{itemize} \item $\partial G$ is empty, $G$ is compact; \item $\partial G$ has 2 elements, $G$ admits $\Z$ as a cocompact lattice (see Corollary \ref{2ended} for more characterization) \item $\partial G$ is uncountable and has a $G$-fixed point: $G$ is called a focal hyperbolic group; \item $\partial G$ is uncountable and the $G$-action is minimal: $G$ is called a hyperbolic group of general type. \end{itemize}
+Gromov \cite[\S 3.1]{Gro87} splits isometric group actions on hyperbolic spaces into 5 types: bounded, horocyclic, lineal, focal, and general type, see \cite[\S 3]{CCMT}, from which we borrow the terminology.
+When specifying this to the action of a CGLC-group $G$ on itself (or any continuous proper cocompact isometric action of $G$) we get four out of these five types, the first 2 of which are called elementary and the last 2 are called non-elementary: \begin{itemize} \item $\partial G$ is empty, $G$ is compact; \item $\partial G$ has 2 elements, $G$ admits $\Z$ as a cocompact lattice (see Corollary \ref{2ended} for more characterizations) \item $\partial G$ is uncountable and has a $G$-fixed point: $G$ is called a focal hyperbolic group; \item $\partial G$ is uncountable and the $G$-action is minimal: $G$ is called a hyperbolic group of general type. \end{itemize}

 Among hyperbolic LC-groups, focal groups can be characterized as those that are amenable and non-unimodular, and general type groups can be characterized as those that are not amenable.
-Those general type groups referred to in Theorem \ref{ccmti} are the exception among general type hyperbolic groups, insofar as most general type groups (e.g.\ discrete non-elementary hyperbolic groups) have no amenable cocompact subgroup.
+Most hyperbolic LC-groups of general type (e.g., discrete ones) do not admit cocompact amenable subgroups, the exceptions being listed in Theorem \ref{ccmti}.

-Focal hyperbolic groups soon disappeared from the literature after \cite{Gro87}, because the focus was made on proper discrete groups, for which the applications were the most striking.
+Focal hyperbolic groups soon disappeared from the literature after \cite{Gro87}, because the focus was made on proper actions of discrete groups, for which the applications were the most striking\footnote{There was a semantic shift in the meaning of ``elementary", when the terminology from post-Gromov papers, which was only fit for proper actions of discrete groups, was borrowed instead of referring to the general setting duly considered by Gromov.}.
 Except in the connected or totally disconnected case (and with another point of view), they reappear in \cite{CoTe}, before they were given a structural characterization in \cite{CCMT}.